galaxyproject/admin-training/sessions/14-ansible/ex2-galaxy-ansible.md

 Nginx proxy server, ProFTPD ftp server, Galaxy, CVMFS for reference data, and the necessary configurations.

+In regard to the _opinionated_ model of reusing existing playbooks, note that this playbook configured Supervisor programs for Galaxy to be prefixed with `galaxy` instead of `gx` as we have been using thus far.
+So going forward, replace any stale references to `supervisorctl restart gx:` with `supervisorctl restart galaxy:`.

 ## Section 2 - Using CVMFS for reference data (time permitting)

 One particularly nice aspect of the the system that we built is that is comes